RealDarkCraft/persona-3-reload-save-editor/README.md

 program backup the file to : {original-file-path}/backup/{timestamp}_{filename}.sav

-I could possibly add other functions (Persona, object, character location...).
+I could possibly add other functions (Persona, items, character location...).

 But I can't guarantee anything, as the game saves data (GVAS) in a way that's hard to understand